CS-SI/tuleap-jenkins-lib/README.md

 As the Git Token is volatile (it is possible to revoke and regenerate this token) and quite sensitive, it is recommended to store this information as a Text Credential in Jenkins, credential associated to the folder of the project/repository concerned.

-In the following examples, the API token is named `git-token` in Jenkins).
+In the following examples, the API token is named `git-token` in Jenkins.

 Declarative Pipeline example: